Do’s and Dont’s while in Thailand

 Do not cut queues or push people especially at the Visa On Arrival counter.
 Immigration officials can make life hell for you in case you break rules or misbehave.

-Always be polite and do not show the typical aggression like we do in India to anyone we think is powerless or poorer.
+Always be polite and do not show the typical aggression as we do in India to anyone we think is powerless or poorer.

 Safe Keeping of Valuables